RealtyRegulation

 Quarterly Returns

-The Real Estate (Regulation and Development) Act , 2016 (popularly known as RERA) is an Act of the Parliament of India came into force from 1 May 2016 which applies to whole of India except the State of Jammu and Kashmir.
+The Real Estate (Regulation and Development) Act , 2016 (popularly known as RERA) is an Act of the Parliament of India which came into force from 1 May 2016 which applies to the whole of India.

 This Act has been established to: